A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 Assuming the client invests $920 a month in his RRSP through a growth-oriented portfolio, he is expected to have approximately $1.37 million saved by the time he retires at age 65.

-One of the key benefits of contributing towards an RRSP account is the ability to reduce your tax burden.
+One of the key benefits of contributing to an RRSP account is the ability to reduce your tax burden.
 For example, by contributing $11,040 a year to the client’s RRSP, he is expected to get a tax refund of around $3,423 a year.

 If he chooses to invest his refund every year until retirement (about 40 years), it would amount to an additional $425,000.
 This would bring his total retirement portfolio to approximately $1.8 million.